 Keep in mind that a drop in interest rates doesn’t mean your monthly payments go down (or up) right away.
 Some lenders may hold onto some or all of the rate decline and move it over to the next adjustment period — referred to as a carryover.

-For example, if your rate cap is 1 percent and interest rates went up by 2 percent, your lender can hold onto the “extra” 1 percent and increase your monthly payment even if the index rate hasn’t gone up.
+For example, if your rate cap is 1 percentage point and interest rates went up by 2 percent, your lender can hold onto the “extra” 1 percent and increase your monthly payment in the future even if the index rate hasn’t gone up.

 ARM loans have a few requirements which are similar to other types of mortgages.